 ACCOMMODATION AND MEALS

-Volunteers are accommodated in either a home stay or a volunteer house, where they will live with a local family or other volunteers.
+Volunteers are accommodated in either a home stay or a volunteer house (essentially a large homestay which accommodates up to 15 volunteers at once), where they will live with a local family and other volunteers.
 These families receive money from your program fee for support, food and board.
 It is exciting to stay with a family, as this is an opportunity to learn the Moroccan way of life, meet local people, eat local food, speak the local language (Darija: the Moroccan Arabic dialect) and engage in local customs and traditions.
-Living is comfortable at all home stays and volunteer house.
+Living is comfortable at all home stays and the volunteer house.
 Volunteers can expect to share a room with one or two other volunteers; however in some home stays volunteers have their own rooms.
+It is important to note that Moroccan homes have a shared living environment in which Sdader’s (Moroccan couches) are used as beds within the homes while also used during the day for sitting and dining.
 Moroccan food is tasty, diverse and volunteers can expect to experience a myriad of flavours and meals during their home stay experience.
+Volunteers will receive breakfast, lunch and dinner each day within their home stay.
 If volunteers wish to eat out, there are a large numbers of restaurants and diners to suit all tastes and budgets.
 If you have special dietary requirements, please let us know ahead of time so that we can make arrangements for you.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, and as a volunteer, there is a need to be flexible.

 Orientation begins on the first and third Monday of each month and lasts for one day.
 Orientation is conducted by our local staff in Rabat and will cover everything you need to know for your volunteering program in Morocco – Introduction to Morocco, Moroccan customs, rules and expectations, safety in Morocco, travel opportunities in Morocco, basic Arabic/French lesson and introduction to your project and placement.
 The orientation gives you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
 Once orientation is complete, volunteers are transported to their home stay and introduced to all relevant parties – home stay family members and program placement staff.